JEsperancinhaOrg/consolerizer-root/README.md

 This project offers way to seamlessly add coloured log messages in academic, study or research projects.
 This is not a production ready module and shouldn't be used in a production setting.
 It is designed also for use in tutorials, classes, teaching and knowledge sharing.

+## Release notes for version 2.0.7 - 2021/03/14

+1. Reset console color
+2. Work in ln mode
+3. Auto-write to save in cache
+4. More background colors
+5. Colors revisited

 ## Release notes for version 2.0.6 - 2021/03/13

 1. File output